 In the Farm Journal, a production manager with GE Industrial Intelligence Data offered details on research that helped determine that data analytics helps cattle ranchers by detecting illnesses.

 All of the work with cattle involves placing sensors on individual cows to follow their movements.
-Data is then sent into a software system for collection.
+Data from these sensors is collected and compiled into a software system.
 Analysts can then breakdown and study the data to improve the ranch’s operation.

 In the case of illness, it came down to steps.

 Traditionally, cowboys keep an eye on cattle, using their judgment to determine which ones look sick.
 A big part of the issue was not that they ignored cattle that were sick.
 Rather, they often thought the cattle were exhibiting signs of illness when they were not ill.
-Time and money was spent on servicing the cows when they did not actually need it.
+This resulted in time and money spent on treating healthy cows.

 Using data from sensors, analysts found patterns in a cow’s steps that often happen before they fell ill.
 These patterns were used to better determine which cows needed separating from the herd and special treatment.